GALÀPAGOS PHOTOGRAPHY WORKSHOP - WEST

 - A planning package that includes recommendations on the proper camera gear and clothing

-- We take care of all the trip logistics once guests reach Quito, so the only thing you should concentrate on is having a fantastic time and capturing stunning images in the Galápagos Islands
+- We take care of all the trip logistics once guests arrive Quito, so the only thing you should concentrate on is having a fantastic time and capturing stunning images in the Galápagos Islands

 - Alcoholic drinks / Bottled beverages

 - Personal Items

 - Wet suits (Shorty wet suits in all sizes will be available to rent on board)